kongbytes/joi-security/README.md

 * LFI (*Local File Inclusion*)
 * Overflow
 * SSRF
-* Suspicious IP addresses and URI
+* Suspicious IP addresses
+* Homograph attacks on domains & emails

+Joi security will also attempt to detect the input content based on key names and perform targeted attacks.
+For example, when matching with potential phone numbers the CLI will try to perform phone-related attacks against the Joi schema.

 Credits to the awesome [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/) repository for the advanced attacks.